 Just a friendly warning, embrace yourself because this post contains a lot of numbers.

-But fret not, because MP2 has posted a higher dividend rate on capital compared to a savings and time deposit accounts since its inception.
+But fret not, Pag-IBIG MP2 has posted higher dividend rates on capital compared to savings and time deposit accounts since its inception.

 READ: 5 Easy Steps in Achieving Financial Freedom